Close ModalClose Modal

 Step 3: Wipe it down

-If you’re slides have fallen victim to mold growth over the years, then simply dusting them off with air or wiping them down with a microfiber cloth isn’t going to cut it.
+If your slides have fallen victim to mold growth over the years, then simply dusting them off with air or wiping them down with a microfiber cloth isn’t going to cut it.
 You need to bring out the powerful stuff.

 Step 1: Don some gloves

 Start by putting on some cotton gloves.
-These will not only protect your hands from the moldy slides, but they’ll also protect you from the cleaning agents or from accidentally smudging the slides with your grubby fingerprints … avoiding one more thing to have to clean off.
+These will not only protect your hands from the moldy slides, but they’ll also protect you from the cleaning agents or from accidentally smudging the slides with your grubby fingerprints, avoiding one more thing to have to clean off.

 All your slides are probably housed in some sort of backing, whether it’s plastic, glass, metal or paper.
 Using the narrow slit at the top or side of the backing, remove your slide and pop open the casing.

-Note: If you’ve got slides with paper/cardboard backing, you’ll need to use more discretion removing the slide by slitting along the top or bottom edges with a fine razorblade.
+Note: If you’ve got slides with paper/cardboard backing, you’ll need to use more discretion when removing the slide by slitting along the top or bottom edges with a fine razorblade.
 Be extra careful not to slit the actual slide itself.

 Step 3: Dab and wipe with isopropyl alcohol